 guest name(s) and address digitally printed

 Absolutely!
-I like to think of the Stationery Suite Design options as your starting point, so I recommend that you choose an overall layout with the basic elements that you like and then we can build from there.
+I like to think of the Stationery Design options as your starting point, so I recommend that you choose an overall layout with the essential elements that you like and then we can build from there.

 Here's what that looks like:

-Let's say you like everything about the Antonia suite design but would like to add a border and center the names on two lines like what you see in the Virginia suite, I can make that happen.
-These design tweaks, along with the customization of the colors, calligraphy style, and embellishments means that your stationery can be personalized to fit your aesthetic!!
+Let's say you like everything about the Antonia suite design but would like to add a border and center the names like what you see in the Virginia suite, I can make that happen.
+These design tweaks, along with the customization of the colors, calligraphy style, etc. means that your stationery can be personalized to fit your aesthetic!!